PR0123/animation_paths/README.md

 # Animate position along the path in SwiftUI
 In SwiftUI every animation would always take the shortest path.
-It is easy to imagine animating position along the path.
-Is lack of this option the design choice or just the current state of the framework?
+It is easy to imagine animating position along the infinite numbet of different path.
+No matter if lack of this option is a design choice or just the current state of the framework, I am trying to implement a right modifier.

 #
-The code is just to ilustrate the concept, and is not solving the problem.
+The code is just to ilustrate the concept, and for now it is not solving the problem.
+The question is **how to adapt it for the given purpose.**
-The path needs to be scalable, taking the |vector| of translation as one unit in X dimension and perpendicular Y dimension.
-Such path defined in unit space can be used by the animation modifier.